Regions

 >

-State Government departments and agencies use consistent boundaries to define 12 administrative regions in South Australia.
+State Government departments and agencies use consistent boundaries to define 12 administrative regions in SA.

-These are classified as greater Adelaide and the following country regions:
+The Department of Primary Industries and Regions (PIRSA) divides the state into broader areas to coordinate regional development.
+These are classified as greater Adelaide and the following 8 country regions:

 - Adelaide Hills